grpc/grpc-web/doc/streaming-roadmap.md

 Client-streaming and half-duplex bidi streaming will be addressed when Full-duplex streaming is supported via WebTransport (see below).

-## Full-duplex streaming over WebTransport
+## Full-duplex streaming

-We will be leveraging [WebTransport](https://web.dev/webtransport/) to enable full-duplex (bi-directional) streaming.
-Planned for 2023+.
+Not planned.

 ## Issues with WebSockets